10.0 COMMITTEES AND SERVICE APPOINTMENTS

 Reports to: Provost

-The Institutional Effectiveness Committee serves as an advisory group for UNC Asheville's Institutional Effectiveness process.
-Its duties include:
+The Institutional Effectiveness Committee serves as an advisory group for UNC Asheville's institutional effectiveness process.

 Raising campus consciousness about the importance of assessment and providing a forum for the sharing of assessment techniques and practices.

-The committee will be composed of eleven members, three of whom will be permanent based upon their positions and regular duties in connection to assessment efforts.
+The Institutional Effectiveness Committee will be composed of eleven members, three of whom will be permanent members based upon their positions and regular duties in connection to assessment efforts.
 The members are as follows:

 Administrative representative appointed by Vice Chancellor for Finance and Operations